 - SSD: 1 SSD hard drive of 256GB or larger for the database as frequent reads and writes are made to the hard drive

-Your server should be connected to a battery backup.
+You should connect your server to a battery backup.
 Power surges and outages are one of the biggest culprits creating data corruption.
 A battery backup is intended to provide enough power to safely shut down the server during a power outage.
-It is not designed to power the server through a multi-hour blackout.
+It is not designed to provide power to the server through a multi-hour blackout.
 Properly configured, the iPoint database will be closed correctly and the server shut down helping avoid damaged data.

 Part of your monthly fee to iPoint includes a backup of your iPoint data on the server.
 So, we provide some redundancy to your data backup plan.
 After all, you can never have too many backups!
 But please understand that all we are backing up is the iPoint data.
 If you want anything else backed up, you’ll need to make arrangements to do that on your own.